deweysasser/runbook-framework/README.md

 The framework provides some overall features, including

-* -help|-h -- show how to run this runbook, including the parameters
+ * -help or -h -- show how to run this runbook, including the parameters
  * -doc -- show the checklist *without* executing it
-* -verbose|-v -- show the output of each command as it happens
+ * -verbose or -v -- show the output of each command as it happens

 ### What happened to the output?